eerohele/dita-ot-embed-pdf/README.md

 Embed PDF DITA-OT Plugin
 ========================

-Point to a PDF file in your DITA map to have it embedded in your PDF file.
+Embed a PDF document into the PDF file you generate from your DITA map.

 Supports [FOP][fop] via the [fop-pdf-images plugin][fop-pdf-images] and [Antenna House][ah].